slazav/fonts-bitmap-slazav/Readme.md

 ## fonts-bitmap-slazav

-This is my quick project to get a nice set of unicode bitmal console fonts for my xterm.
+This is my quick project to get a nice set of unicode bitmap console fonts for my xterm.
 It's based on Efont project: http://openlab.ring.gr.jp/efont.
 All modifications are done manually with `xmbdfed` program.